 Now that you know the basics of copyright protection, take a look the inventory of creations you’ve designed and determine if there are any original features–owned by you–that could be protected by copyright.
 If there are any, then give the appropriate notice with the © mark and file a copyright registration today!

-*Credits clockwise: “The Puffy Shirt,” Seinfeld, Jerry Seinfeld; bigpicturesphoto.com, Kanye West; Jovani Fashion; Getty images, Matthew Williamson coat, Kate Middleton; AliExpress, 100 pcs Mix-colored Five Pointed Star Shaped Wooden Button Cloth Buttons; Shein Contrast Top-stich Denim Jacket; Opening Credits, Sex and the City, Sarah Jessica Parker; Stuart Wilson/Getty Images, George Clooney.
+*Credits clockwise: “The Puffy Shirt,” Seinfeld, Jerry Seinfeld; bigpicturesphoto.com, Kanye West; Jovani Fashion; Getty images, Matthew Williamson coat, Kate Middleton; AliExpress, 100 pcs Mix-colored Five Pointed Star Shaped Wooden Button Cloth Buttons; Shein Contrast Top-stitch Denim Jacket; Opening Credits, Sex and the City, Sarah Jessica Parker; Stuart Wilson/Getty Images, George Clooney.

 © 2017 by Anne E. Kearns (visit www.annekearnslaw.com)This article is for informational purposes only and not meant as legal advice.
 Always contact a lawyer when seeking legal advice.